2023 Most Popular History Bachelor's Degree Schools in Georgia

 History majors at KSU Georgia take out an average of $30,816 in student loans while working on their Bachelor's Degree.

-A rank of #4 on this year’s list means Emory University is a great place for history students working on their bachelor’s degree.
-Located in the large city of Atlanta, Emory is a private not-for-profit college with a fairly large student population.
+The in-demand bachelor’s degree programs at Emory University helped the school earn the #4 place on this year’s ranking of the most popular history schools in Georgia.
+Located in the large city of Atlanta, Emory is a private not-for-profit college with a large student population.

 About 45% of the students majoring in history at the school are women while 55% are male.

 Georgia Southern University ranked #6 on this year’s Most Popular History Bachelor’s Degree Schools in Georgia list.
-GaSou is a very large public school located in the distant town of Statesboro.
+GaSou is a fairly large public school located in the distant town of Statesboro.

 Of the 32 students majoring in history at GaSou, 56% are male and 44% are female.